spragginsdesigns/perplexity-mcp-server/README.md

    - Ensure `.env` file is in the root directory
    - No spaces around the `=` sign in `.env` file
    - Restart terminal after making changes to environment variables
+   - Use the provided batch file to avoid environment variable issues

 3. **Node.js Issues**
    - Verify Node.js installation: `node --version`